What is PRISM

 tool to include generic or in-house competencies.

 PRISM can create team maps and match a team with a team benchmark.
-Also available is PRISM Team Performance Diagnostic, this enables teams to assess their effectiveness in six key result areas that are common to high performing teams.
+Also available is PRISM Team Performance Diagnostic, this enables teams to assess their effectiveness in six overarching factors that are common to high performing teams.
+These six factors are broken down into 16 key result areas of performance; six of these relate to the achievement of team goals or objectives, six to the team’s internal and external relationships, four to the team climate and the team’s approach to team working.
 The instrument allows every member of the team to provide input.
-The results initiate fruitful discussions and accelerate team developments.
+The results initiate fruitful discussion and accelerate team developments.
 [Click here to see a sample PRISM Team Performance Diagnostic Report].